-Supreme Court orders demolition of Supertech’s twin towers in Noida
+Supreme Court orders demolition of Supertech’s twin towers in Noida within three months

 The court said the 40-floor residential building violated construction norms.